 Now I will change the scroll argument to FALSE and see the change it will encounter.

 Sub GoTo_Example1() Application.Goto Reference:=Worksheets("Jan").Range("C5"), Scroll:=False End Sub

-If you want to go to specific workbook then you need to mention the workbook name as well before the workbook name.
+If you want to go to a specific workbook, then you need to mention the workbook name as well before the workbook name.